robotpilot/turtlebot3_wiki/docs/source/autonomous_driving.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

-We are going to start the TurtleBot3 Auto project for Autonomous Driving with TurtleBot3.
+We are going to start TurtleBot3 Auto project for Autonomous Driving with TurtleBot3.

-The video shows that the TurtleBot3 itself gets its eye by attaching a $40 Raspberry Pi Camera, and uses the open source from MIT DuckieTown engineering to tracking the lane.
+In the video, TurtleBot3 gets its eye by attaching a $40 Raspberry Pi Camera and adopts open source from MIT DuckieTown engineering to track the lane.

 .. raw:: html